Trendyol/ios-architecture-decision-logs/adr/0026-write-unit-tests-with-core-tracker.md

 )
 ```

-After the mockassertable, coretracker started working correctly for us.
-For this reason, if we do an event test with key/value using coretracker, we can get accurate results.
-For more accurate test results, we should use coretracker instead of trackableservicetest.
+After implementing the mockassertable framework, the coretracker began to function correctly, allowing us to conduct more accurate event tests using key-value pairs.
+Thus, we recommend using coretracker instead of trackableservicetest to obtain precise test results.

 ## Example Usage